LILCMU/gogo6-esp32-firmware/README.md

-# The firmware for the GoGoBoard 6.x based on ESP32
+# The firmware of the GoGoBoard 6.x for ESP32 core

 This is a firmware used to runs on GoGo Board 6.x provides high-level functionalities of the hardware, enabled children experience on computational thinking with creative minds.